Education and training

 Mr Bhudia was the cardiovascular module leader for Warwick Medical School Undergraduate Course and in 2013 was appointed as the block leader for the heart, lung and blood block.
 He is also:

-- an assigned educational supervisor and sits on the annual review of the Competence Progression Committee of West Midlands Cardiothoracic Surgery rotation
+- an assigned educational supervisor and sits on the annual review of the Competence Progression Committee for the West Midlands Cardiothoracic Surgery rotation

 - co-organiser and faculty member of Birmingham basic surgical skills course